klamessa/AssetAlign-Finacial/README.md

 Getting Started
 If you're interested in using AssetAlign Financial or contributing to the project, follow these steps to get started:

-For Users -> currently unavailable
+For Users -> currently unavailable.
-For Developers -> Fork the repository. -> Clone your forked repository to your local machine. -> Contribute to the project by implementing new features, fixing bugs, or improving documentation.
+For Developers -> Fork the repository -> Clone your forked repository to your local machine. -> Contribute to the project by implementing new features, fixing bugs, or improving documentation.

 License
 ...